Mbed-TLS/mbedtls/docs/architecture/testing/test-framework.md

 #### Generating an outcome file

-Unit tests and `ssl-opt.sh` record the outcome of each test case in a **test outcome file**.
+Unit tests, `ssl-opt.sh` and `compat.sh` record the outcome of each test case in a **test outcome file**.
 This feature is enabled if the environment variable `MBEDTLS_TEST_OUTCOME_FILE` is set.
 Set it to the path of the desired file.

 If you run `all.sh --outcome-file test-outcome.csv`, this collects the outcome of all the test cases in `test-outcome.csv`.